mazlin5/First-Docker-App/README.md

 Those dependancies were wrapped into a Dockerfile FROM an Ubuntu image.

-Helpful tools to set the foundation for using Docker and integrated this technology into your workflow/deployment stack
+Helpful concepts to set the foundation for using Docker, creating images, using the command line to execute tasks and integration into  workflow/deployment stack
   - cheat-sheet.txt